 Finally, on October 9, 2007, the Common Council took further action to expand the utilization of internet payment options to cover parking tickets and related charges.
 Ordinance #561 and Ordinance #562 of 2007 opened up the possibility for individuals wishing to use credit cards or e-Check payment options for parking ticket charges and the City is in the process of instituting this new level of service as this audit is being issued.
-Future extensions of the internet payment options available.
+Future extensions of the internet payment option are possible as the City continues to examine the benefits of making such payment options available.